Internal Logistics Management Best Practices: New Technologies and Automation

 Assessment: People, Process, Technology

 To help shippers get the most out of their automation and robotics investments, Canon thoroughly assesses the company’s people, processes, and technology.
-“People are the main drivers in the warehousing and distribution environment,” says Wisdom, whose team assesses how tasks are being performed, what challenges employees are encountering, and what areas could be streamlined and “leaned out” to achieve better results.
+“People are the main drivers in the internal logistics management environment,” says Wisdom, whose team assesses how tasks are being performed, what challenges employees are encountering, and what areas could be streamlined and “leaned out” to achieve better results.

 Recently, Wisdom worked with a shipper that had recently installed a large automation system that was sitting stagnant and unused.
 “No one had been trained on it, and employees didn’t have the right access to it,” Wisdom recalls.
 In such cases, Canon does a thorough assessment of the operations and comes up with a well-rounded project-based plan for tackling key challenges like non-usage.